-Normal working hours are Monday to Friday.
-The amount of standard working time amounts to 8 hours per day and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.
+Normal working days are Monday to Friday - normal working week according to Armenian Labor Code.
+The amount of standard working time amounts to 8 - insert number of hours per day according to Armenian Labor Code hours per day plus 1 hour of break (40 hours per week according to Armenian Labor Code), for a full-time employee and/or unless otherwise stated in the individual employment contract.